TV journalist Rohit Sardana passes away | Entertainment

 ''The untimely loss of our dear colleague and friend Rohit Sardana has left us in shock.
 No words can explain the irreparable loss and void that he leaves behind.
 Let us join in silence to give strength to the family,'' India Today said in a tweet.

-Condoling his death, Prime Minister Narendra Modi said, ''Rohit Sardana left us too soon.
-Full of energy, passionate about India’s progress and a kind hearted soul, Rohit will be missed by many people.
+Condoling his death, President Ram Nath Kovind said his ''untimely demise is a huge loss for the journalism world''.
+Prime Minister Narendra Modi said, ''Rohit Sardana left us too soon.
+Full of energy, passionate about India's progress and a kind hearted soul, Rohit will be missed by many people.
 His untimely demise has left a huge void in the media world.
 Condolences to his family, friends and admirers.
 Om Shanti.''
 Delhi Chief Minister Arvind Kejriwal and his deputy Manish Sisodia also condoled the death of Sardana.

 ''Rohit Sardana was the sharpest young anchor I have met.
 Superb command over Hindi, brilliant with his turn of the phrase, precise questions, clear in his thinking, loved by the masses, warm and humble off the screen, he was destined for great things.
 Our newsroom is in deep shock,'' Kanwal tweeted. ''Rohit had greater conviction than most.
 For many, a right leaning world view is an acquired fad, a means of cultivating popularity.
 Rohit's views were deeply held & strongly articulated.
 But he wasn't an andh bhakt & never flinched from asking questions.
 That's why he was special,'' he said.